ViaThinkSoft/cyclonedx-property-taxonomy/README.md

 - `vts:install_location`

-  Default location on the end-user's system where the artifact is stored.
+  Default location (full path including file name) on the end-user's system where the artifact is stored.

   Examples
   * On Windows, the path is typically `C:\Program Files\...`